Pregnancy risk categories: Table 1 in Antimicrobial Agents.

 EchinocandinsTop

-Discussed agents include caspofungin (IV), anidulafungin (IV), and micafungin (IV).
+Discussed agents include caspofungin (IV), anidulafungin (IV), micafungin (IV), and rezafungin (IV).

 1. Mechanism of action: These agents act on fungal cell wall and inhibit synthesis of (1,3)-beta-D-glucan, which results in loss of cell integrity and cell lysis.

 2. Spectrum of activity: Echinocandins have limited yeast and mold activity compared with azoles and polyenes.
 They are predominantly used for the treatment of Candida infections and have the added advantage over azoles in that they are active against C krusei and C glabrata, although increasing resistance has been noted in C glabrata.
 Echinocandins, however, have higher minimum inhibitory concentrations with Candida parapsilosis and C guilliermondii.
 Most Candida auris isolates are susceptible to echinocandins.
 All of the echinocandins have in vitro activity against Aspergillus species and are reserved for use as an alternative therapy.
 They are not active against dimorphic fungi (Histoplasma, Blastomyces, Coccidioides, Paracoccidioides spp) or C neoformans.
 While in vitro activity against Mucorales species has been noted, this has not been supported by clinical data.
-These agents do not cross the blood-brain barrier or concentrate in the urine and therefore should not be used for treatment of CNS or urinary infections, respectively.
-All echinocandins can be used in end-stage renal disease and Child-Pugh B liver cirrhosis with no dose adjustments.
-Only anidulafungin has been studied in Child-Pugh C liver cirrhosis.
+These agents exhibit a high degree of plasma protein binding, which limits distribution to the cerebrospinal fluid, urine, and the eye.
+All echinocandins can be used in ESRD.
+Anidulafungin and rezafungin do not require any dose adjustment in the setting of moderate to severe liver impairment.

 4. Pregnancy risk: C.